AIHubCentral/docs/assets/RVC/Resources/Training.md

 - TensorBoard is a tool that allows you to visualize & measure the training of an AI model, through graphs & metrics.

 - It is mainly useful to see whether there's something weird going on, like the model exploding into NaNs or super high values.
 It is highly useful when debugging or experimenting with new architectures/pretrains.

-- **Tensorboard is NOT a good guide to tell you when the training is done.** The metrics only show how well the model is able to reproduce its own dataset, not how well it can generalize to other audio.
-For regular RVC users, it is better to listen to the saved epochs manually to spot generalization loss.

 ***
 ###### ‎